Update your browser to view this website correctly. Update my browser now

-This program is designed for children to be accompanied by a parent in the water.
-Moms, Dads or caregivers are taught to safely work with their child in the water, including how to appropriately support and hold their child while in the pool.
-They are instructed on how to encourage their child to participate fully and to try the skills.
+This program is designed for children to be accompanied by a parent or caregiver in the water.
+A one-to-one ratio, adult to a child is required.
+Moms, Dads, or caregivers are taught to safely work with their child in the water using basic skills, including how to appropriately support and hold their child while in the pool.
+They are instructed on how to prepare and encourage their child to participate fully and to try new skills.
 Children are introduced to basic skills that lay the foundation for learning to swim in the future.
 Water safety topics are introduced and discussed with the parents and caregivers.